Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 Nafen, from the modding channel, for helping with the description of the Handcuffs' effect.

+Thiago, for helping with finding some bugs in the v0.6.* versions.

 STREET FIGHTER is a registered trademark of CAPCOM U.S.A., INC.

 # Special Thanks